evanrinehart/time-bandit-clone-blog/entries/2016-07-02-pongclarative.md

   on(score($side), inc(pointCount(player($side)))),
   on(score($side), serve(oppositeSide($side))),
   on(score($eitherSide) == 11, activateMode(attractMode))
-))
+)
 ```

 Gnarly.
 One potentially unusual thing to notice is I unapologetically used
-imperative language to describe two parts of the game, and then parsed it as-is
+imperative language to describe at least two parts of the game, and then parsed
-into the syntax tree.
+it as-is into the syntax tree.
 Aren't imperative and declarative polar opposite
 concepts?
 Of course not.
-But the final verdict on the value of this idea
+But the final verdict on the value of this idea will
-will have to wait until we explain what the heck this gibberish means.
+have to wait until we explain what the heck this gibberish means.

 ... which will have to wait until the next post!